 1. Accurately gauge your current credit report.

 The score reflects what you have in your report whether that’s delinquencies, excessive obligations, missed payments or debt collections.
 It’s easy to see a score and think that is all you need.
 However, checking what is in your report is just as essential.
 Everyone has access to an annual credit report.
-The FTC webpage gives you straight forward information on how to obtain these free reports from the three consumer credit reporting companies: Equifax, Experian and TransUnion.
+The FTC webpage gives you straightforward information on how to obtain these free reports from the three consumer credit reporting companies: Equifax, Experian, and TransUnion.
 Each report will have slight differences as creditors may or may not report to all the agencies.
 Check your report for discrepancies, and work to resolve them before you apply for an RV refinance.
 Jumping the gun to refinance without knowing what you’re working with is not a smart financial move.
 Specifically, you need to look at how many hard credit inquiries you have in your report.
 Creditors typically do what is called a hard pull of your report before they refinance loans.
-A small amount of inquiries spread out over two years (the length of time an inquiry remains on your report) typically won’t affect your score in a big way.
+A small number of inquiries spread out over two years (the length of time an inquiry remains on your report) typically won’t affect your score in a big way.
 The FTC has good information on this to help you stay informed.
 However, a significant amount of inquiries over a short amount of time will raise red flags.
 RV refinancing will typically be a hard pull on your credit report.

 Going through multiple applications to find that lenders use different sources for researching your credit will only further affect your credit through these hard pulls.
 Research carefully, and be realistic.
 The most important thing for you to do is to know where you stand.
 If you are in a good place financially to refinance your RV, do your due diligence to make sure you have everything you need before you start the application process.
 Talk to the lender and ask the questions about the terms and conditions and its effect on your credit score.